Table of Contents

 [save-features]

-# ';'-separated list of what the image codec can actually write.
+# ';'-separated list of features the codec supports for writing.

-# Can be empty if the image codec cannot save images.
+# Can be empty if the codec cannot save images.

 #